Regan-Zhang/PICI/README.md

 # PICI
-Official Implementation of the paper: Learning Clustering-Friendly Representations via Partial Information Discrimination and Cross-Level Interaction
+Official Implementation of the paper: Learning Clustering-Friendly Representations via Partial Information Discrimination and Cross-Level Interaction.
 # News
-Congratulations!
-Our paper was officially accepted by the journal **Neural Network (CCF B, IF=7.9)**
+**Congratulations!!!** Our paper was officially accepted by the journal **Neural Network (CCF B, IF=7.9)**

 # Proposed Framework
 ![](asset/PICI.png)

 An overview of our PICI framework, which encompasses three partial information learning modules, namely, (a) the PISD module, which enforces the partial information self-discrimination upon the masked images via a Transformer auto-encoder, (b) the PICD module, which takes the class tokens [CLS] as input and performs two levels of contrastive learning, and (c) the CLI module, which enables the mutual interaction between the instance- and cluster-level subspaces by constraining their cross-level consistency.
 ## Usage
 ### Configuration